NugasDSL/top/README.md

 ### Configurations
 An example configuration can be found under `src/main/resources/`
 #### bft-SMaRt Configuration
-Toy uses bft-SMaRt as an underlying platform in three different modules (_bbc_, _panic_ and _sync_).
-Hence, Toy configuration should include three different configuration directories - each one for each module. `src/main/resources/bbc`, `src/main/resources/panic` and `src/main/resources/sync` are samples for such configurations with a single node.
+Top uses Toy that uses bft-SMaRt as an underlying platform in three different modules (_bbc_, _panic_ and _sync_).
+Hence, Top configuration should include three different configuration directories - each one for each module. `src/main/resources/bbc`, `src/main/resources/panic` and `src/main/resources/sync` are samples for such configurations with a single node.

 Deeper explanation of bft-SMaRt configuration can be found [here](https://github.com/bft-smart/library/wiki/BFT-SMaRt-Configuration)
 #### Toy Configuration
-Top configuration is consist of a single `config.toml` file that describes Top's settings as well as the paths to bft-SMaRt's configurations.
+Top configuration is consist of a single `config.toml` file that describes Top's settings as well as paths to bft-SMaRt's configurations.

 More about Top's configuration can be found in the [WiKi](https://github.com/NugasDSL/top/wiki/Configuration).

 ### Logging
-You are supplied with the `src/main/resources/log4j.properties` that configure Top's logger.
-YOu may change it as you wish to adjust the logging level and the logger output to your needs.
+You are supplied with the `src/main/resources/log4j.properties` that configures Top's logger.
+You may change it as you wish to adjust the logging level and the logger output to your needs.
 ### Start Server
 The default configuration (supplied in `src/main/resources`) establishes a single server cluster.